squirrelphp/twig-php-syntax/README.md

 {% endif %}

 {% if 1 is same as(1) %}
-Same as above but with standard twig syntax
+Same as above but with standard Twig syntax
 {% endif %}